Designers & Creators Directory

 Education: Academy of Applied Arts, Belgrade (graduated 1952)

 In addition to creating public sculptural pieces across the Yugoslav region, Živković has been commissioned to create works abroad.
 In the early 1970s, Živković spent several years in Chile where he organized the installation of several monuments he was commissioned to create.
 Then, in subsequent years, he also ventured to countries such as Italy, Nigeria, Egypt to install public sculptural works.
 In 2004, he was honorably awarded the 'Golden Ring' prize for a lifetime of contributions to art and culture in Serbia.
-Presently he resides in Belgrade, Serbia, where he continues to study and work within the medium of sculpture.
+During the 2000s, Živković continued to work on creating sculptures at his studio in Belgrade, as well as taking commissions for religious sculptures and new memorial sculptural projects in Serbia and in the Republic of Srpska for the events of the 1990s wars. Živković passed away in Belgrade at the age of 93 on July 31st, 2020.

 Works by this Designer: